nmoya/nmoya.github.io/nikolasmoya_ssg/content/work/health_answers.md

 +++
-title = "Health Answers by Pfizer" description = "Health Answers is a state of the art medical conversational interface." date = "2025-02-01" updated = "2025-02-01"
+title = "Health Answers by Pfizer.md"
+description = "Health Answers is a state of the art medical conversational interface." date = "2025-02-01" updated = "2025-02-01"